telerik/fiddler-jam-docs/portal/fiddler-jam-portal.md

 Use the **Sign Out** option to log out the currently active user.

-## Subscriptions

-Fiddler Jam portal provides various subscription plans to accommodate the different user needs.
-Visit [https://www.telerik.com/fiddler-jam](https://www.telerik.com/fiddler-jam) for more information about the subscription plans.

-## Trial Plan

-Activate the trial plan through the [Fiddler dashboard](https://dashboard.getfiddler.com) to test the Fiddler Jam portal for 14 days.
-The trial period applies the quotas for the Business plan.

 ## Trial Version and Commercial License

-Fiddler Everywhere offers a 30-day trial with a full-featured version of the tool&mdash;no restrictions!
+Fiddler Jam offers a 14-day trial with a full-featured version of the tool&mdash;no restrictions!
 What’s more, you are eligible for complete technical support during your trial period in case you have any questions.
-To sign up for a free 30 day trial, go [here](https://www.telerik.com/download/fiddler-everywhere).
-In addition, [the Fiddler Everywhere dashboard panel]({%slug fiddler-dashboard%}) provides information and options for managing your subscription plans.
+To sign up for a free 14-day trial, go [here](https://jam.getfiddler.com/login).
+In addition, [the Fiddler Jam dashboard site](https://dashboard.getfiddler.com) provides information and options for managing your subscription plans.

-To use Fiddler Everywhere commercially, you need to purchase a license.
-The terms of use are fully described in the [Fiddler Everywhere License Agreement](https://www.telerik.com/purchase/license-agreement/fiddler-everywhere).
+To use Fiddler Jam commercially, you need to purchase a license.
+The terms of use are fully described in the [Fiddler Jam License Agreement](https://www.telerik.com/purchase/license-agreement/fiddler-jam).

-* For more information about the available subscription plans, go to the [Fiddler Everywhere purchase page](https://www.telerik.com/purchase/fiddler).
+* For more information on managing your subscription plan, refer to the [**Frequently Asked Questions** page](https://www.telerik.com/fiddler-jam/faq).
+* To subscribe to Fiddler Jam, refer to the [Fiddler Jam purchase page](https://www.telerik.com/purchase/fiddler-jam).
+* To activate licenses and seats, refer to the [Fiddler Jam dashboard site](https://dashboard.getfiddler.com).
-* For more information on the available commercial and free support channels, refer to the article on the [available Fiddler Everywhere support options]({%slug support%}).
+* For more information on the available commercial and free support channels, refer to the article on the [available Fiddler Jam support options]({% slug jam-support-page %}).